 Our suite is on the 2nd floor, and the sitting room sports a small balcony.
-This façade of the hotel overlooks the Old Town Square.
-On one of the afternoon, I watched a marching band in full regalia parade through the square right past the hotel.
+This façade of the hotel overlooks Old Town Square.
+One afternoon, I watched a marching band in full regalia parade through the square right past the hotel.

 I could envision myself as royalty of this beautiful Capital City, standing on the balcony, waving to the masses gathered in the square.

 Usually, when we get this good of a room, we end up leaving the next day and don’t have the opportunity to enjoy the space and amenities.
 This time we were thrilled to be in place for the next four nights!

 Day 1: Visit Prague – Starts at Pilsner Urquell Brewery in Pilzen

 We start our visit to the Czech Republic by heading to the town of Pilzen about 45 miles west of Prague to visit Pilsner Urquell, the home of the first “pilsner” lager.
 Pilsner Urquell has been brewing the same recipe from this location since 1842.
 Because my husband has “industry connections,” we get a private tour of this lovely site, including the underground tunnels.

 The tour starts by walking the grounds from the new brewery to the old.
 We get a short lesson on how to brew beer, including where they grow their hops.
 For me, a person who really knows nothing about beer, it was good to learn exactly what hops are and why they are in beer.
 Just in case you are like me and have always wondered, hops are the flower of the hop plant “Humulus lupulus.”
 Hops are added to the brew as a flavoring agent (they add the bitter, citrus, floral, and fruity notes to your beer) and a stabilizer.